allanartuso/ngdux/libs/ngdux/util/store/list/README.md

 # @ngdux/list

-The @ngdux/list gives yo a full state to make easy to load, save and delete resources.
-It gives also support to paging, filtering and sorting.
+The @ngdux/list gives you a full state to simplify how to create, load, save and delete a resource.

 Example:

-## Option 1
+## Option 1 - Full state

-### Full state
+### State

 ```
 import { UserDto } from '@demo/demo/data-model/users';